kyma-project/examples/metrics-otlp/README.md

      --set config.exporters.otlp.endpoint=metrics-gateway.$KYMA_NS:4317
    ```

-1. Verify the deployment
+1. Verify the deployment.
    Check that the related Pod has been created in the Namespace and is in the `Running` state:
    ```bash
    kubectl -n $KYMA_NS rollout status daemonset metrics-agent
    ```

+## Result

+Now, you have a setup in place as outlined in the [architecture diagram](#architecture), with a gateway and an agent.
+By default, the node-specific metrics are automatically ingested by the agent, and pushed via the gateway to the configured backend.
+Furthermore, metrics for the gateway and agent instances are exported.

 ## Usage

-After you have followed the instructions you should have a setup in place as outlined in the diagram on top of the tutorial, with a gateway and an agent.
-By default, the node specific metrics are getting ingested by the agent automatically and pushed via the gateway to the configured backend.
-Furthermore, metrics for the gateway and agent instances itself will be exported.

-To add metrics ingestion for your custom workload you have two options:
+To add metrics ingestion for your custom workload, you have the following options:

 ### Prometheus pull-based on base of annotations

-That approach assumes that you instrumented your application using a library like the [prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), having a port in your workload exposed serving a typical prometheus metrics endpoint.
+This approach assumes that you instrumented your application using a library like the [prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), having a port in your workload exposed serving a typical Prometheus metrics endpoint.

-The agent is configured with a generic scrape configuration which will determine endpoints to scrape in the cluster via annotations.
-You can either put the annotations to a service resolving your metrics port or directly at the pod itself.
-The annotations are as followed:
+The agent is configured with a generic scrape configuration, which uses annotations to specify the endpoints to scrape in the cluster.
+Having the annotations in place is everything you need for metrics ingestion to start automatically.

+Put the following annotations either to a service that resolves your metrics port, or directly to the pod:

 ```yaml
 prometheus.io/scrape: "true"   # mandatory to enable automatic scraping